WHEEL KNOWLEDGE IN THE 21st CENTURY

 emphasize, there is no right or wrong way to walk the wheel or live your

 life, how we do it is our choice, and how we do it should not be judged

 Five Native Ethics

 come in, which is a whole other teaching.

-is not my place to judge how you choose to live your life.
+is not our place to judge how we choose to live.

 to be there

 in friendship, love, balance, support and harmony when needed, and even

 then our personal opinions must remain our own.